-So your old laptop is running a bit slowly… it might be that the hard drive is too small and all your hard disk space is all used up.
-Here’s a few different ways to recover some extra Hard Drive space.
-There are lots of files you can probably get rid of – here’s now to find them.
+Is your old laptop or computer running a bit slowly?
+It could be that the hard drive is too small and all your hard disk space is all used up.
+Here are a few different ways to recover some extra Hard Drive space.

 You should never fill your hard drive to more than approx 80% capacity or it will slow down performance?